meteor/meteor/content/build-tool.md

 <h3 id="react-jsx">JSX for React</h3>

 If you're building your app's UI with React, currently the most popular way to write your UI components involves JSX, an extension to JavaScript that allows you to type HTML tags that are converted to React DOM elements.
-To enable JSX compilation, simply add the `jsx` package to your app; you can also use the `react` meta-package which will include `jsx` for you.
+JSX code is handled automatically by the `ecmascript` package.

 <h4 id="react-other">Other options for React</h4>